Skip to Content

 STRAT

 While technically located on The Strip, STRAT is far from the action.
-While distant, there’s still plenty to love about the resort.
+While distant, there’s still plenty to love about the resort, which ranked as the second cheapest option with an average rate of $107.95.

 First, gambling limits are usually a rung or two cheaper than center strip resorts, allowing you to stretch your budget.

 The 3 rides either dangle you off the edge of the tower or shoot you straight up.
-They’re exhilarating and worth the trip, even if not staying at STRAT.
+They’re exhilarating and worth the trip, even if not staying at the resort.

-STRAT is also located on the Deuce Bus route, which inexpensively connects guests to resorts on the Strip to the south and Fremont Street to the north.
+STRAT is also located along the Deuce Bus route, which inexpensively connects guests to resorts on the Strip to the south and Fremont Street to the north.

 Another transportation option available to you is the FREE Downtown Loop shuttle which connects STRAT to stops in the Arts District and the Fremont Street Experience.
 It’s a great option.